Visit from Home

 At this point in the hike we had to hold onto the chain to prevent falling into the stream below.
 The path was marked "intermediate" which in Canada basically means no wheelchairs, but in Slovakia apparently means a fairly demanding hike.

-, orange, red, and every colour in between.
+On Sunday we went to the Demänovska caves of freedom.
+They contained thousands and thousands of stalactites and stalagmites in white, brown, grey, orange, red, and every colour in between.
 It was so amazing that parts almost looked fake, definitely something to see if you ever find yourself in central Slovakia.

 However, before I left I bought a pre-packaged sandwich.
 Bad idea...
 I blame the sketchy sandwich for the bloodshot eyes, sore throat, headache and cold I've had this week.
 But, thanks to that sandwich, I'm sitting at home right now writing this blog because I'm too sick to go to work.